What is a TIA Stroke?

 Lifestyle modifications such as adopting a heart-healthy diet, engaging in regular exercise, quitting smoking, and limiting alcohol intake are also essential components of TIA prevention and management.

-What is a TIA stroke?
+What is a TIA Stroke?

 A TIA, or Transient Ischemic Attack, is often referred to as a “mini-stroke.”
 It occurs when there’s a temporary blockage of blood flow to the brain.
 The symptoms of a TIA are similar to those of a stroke but usually last only a few minutes to a few hours and leave no permanent damage.